Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Introduction

+\item Results from the HERMES collaboration on deep inelastic scattering showed no observable single spin asymmetries in electron and positron scattering on a transversely polarized proton target \cite{Airapetian:2009ab}.

-This work is devoted to charge asymmetry between electron and positron scattering on a nucleon (nucleus) in the same kinematical conditions.
-Recently a re-analysis of a selected sample of the existing data concluded in evidence for two photon contribution \cite{Ar04}, and that two photon effects suppress the cross section at low $\epsilon$ and low $Q^2$.
-In Refs. \cite{Ch08,Al09} predictions were done for charge asymmetry measurements, under specific assumptions on the TPE contribution extracted from elastic $ep$ experiments.
+\item A re-analysis of a selected sample of the existing data concluded in evidence for TPE contribution~\cite{Ar04}, and that TPE suppresses the cross section at low $\epsilon$ and low $Q^2$.
+In Refs.~\cite{Al09,Ch08} predictions were done for charge asymmetry measurements, under specific assumptions and parametrization of the TPE contribution.

-In the present work we will discuss results from past experiments: elastic data (which we compare to a recent calculation of charge asymmetry \cite{Ku08}), as well as inelastic and deep-inelastic data.

-C-odd contributions can arise from two effects: the interference between one and two photon exchange, and from the interference between lepton and soft hadron bremsstrahlung.
-The global effect is proportional to $\log (\Delta E/E')$, where $\Delta E$ is the maximum energy of a soft photon, which escapes the detection and $E'$ is the scattered electron energy.
-The results from Ref. \cite{Ku08} show that the charge asymmetry may be measurable, when sizable contributions arise from the latter term, while the hard box is small in all the investigated kinematical range.

-An exact calculation of charge asymmetry is possible only if the target is structureless as $\mu$ or $e$ \cite{Ku06}, and constitutes an upper limit for composite targets \cite{Ku08a}.
-It has also been shown in \cite{Ku77} that hard photon emission largely compensates soft photon emission, giving an overall contribution to the charge asymmetry which is independent from $\Delta E$ and of the order of $1\%$.

-At high momentum transfer, the interference between one photon and Z boson exchange plays a large role.
-Data from muon scattering at 120 and 200 GeV \cite{Ar83} have been analyzed assuming one-photon exchange.
-The results, in agreement with the Standard Model, allowed the extraction of the muon neutral couplings.